OpenSLO/openslo.github.io/README.md

 Please follow while creating a new post on our blog:

-1. Create file with name of post
+1. Create a file with the name of the post
 ```sh
 hugo new posts/{post-name}.md
 ```